brookinsconsulting/powercontent/doc/readme.txt

 On the top of the parameters you want to "prefill", you have to provide a few additionnal ones:
-- NodeID: The nodeid of the parent object you want to create
+- NodeID: The nodeid of the parent object you want to create (as an option, you can put "UserNode", that will put create it under the usernode of the currently logged in user)
 - ClassIdentifier: The class identifier of the object you want to create (you can provide either the class identifier or the class id, no need for both)
 - CreateButton: a submit button